PioneersHub/conference/docs/preparation.md

 ---
 # Preparation

+!!! warning
+    This document is a work in progress.
+Please check back later for updates.

 - Call for volunteers
 - Reach out to last years team who wants to stay on
 - Define roles and responsibilities